mtzfactory/nango/Readme.md

 const nango = new Nango();

+// Actions are defined by you and live in your repo as code
-// Post a message to a Slack channel nango.triggerAction('slack', 'notify', userId, {
+// For example: Post a message to a Slack channel nango.triggerAction('slack', 'notify', userId, {
     channelId: 'XXXXXXX',
     msg: 'Hello @channel, this is a notification triggered by Nango :tada:'